 A more leisurely walking holiday along the coast of northern Portugal would be this one.

 Public transport to Viana

-If you’re happier with public transport, there are several buses a day from Porto to Viana that take between 50 and 90 minutes and trains with journey times ranging from 1.5 hours to almost 3.5 so check the timetables carefully.
+If you’re happier with public transport, there are several buses a day from Porto to Viana do Castelo that take between 50 and 90 minutes and trains with journey times ranging from 1.5 hours to almost 3.5 so check the timetables carefully.